adi7312/antivirus/README.md

 ## **Signature storage**

-All signatures are stored in SQLite database in `maams.db` file.
+All signatures are stored in SQLite database in `av.db` file.

 |![](docs/table.png)|
 |:--:|